grzegorzewskiflyingdog/gyre_extensions/README.md

 Using split_value_num=2 and split_value_type=number, the above example will provide:

 - A field "gradient" with the value string "0;1.0".
-- Fields "gradient_0" with the float value 0.
+- Field "gradient_0" with the float value 0.
-- Fields "gradient_1" with the float value 1.0.
+- Field "gradient_1" with the float value 1.0.
 - These fields are utilized in Gyre mappings.